pinco227/D-man/README.md

 ## Features
 Website's features are presented in an importance order.
 - ### Navigation bar
     Allows users to navigate through the site.
 The navigation bar is fixed to top and always visible.
 The navigation links are grouped by expandable and non-expandable.
-The main links are non-expandable ("Music library", "Video Library" and "Photo gallery") but their text dissapears when on mobile, leaving only the meaningful icons.
+The main links are non-expandable ("Music library", "Video Library" and "Photo gallery") but their text dissapears on mobile, leaving only the meaningful icons.
 - ### A music player
     - The player's most used controls will always be visible (on footer) as well as current playing song.
 The playlist and more controls will be collapsed (but expandable) on mobile and small screens and always visible on bigger screens.
-    - The website features a ***Media Session API*** which offers user a better control on any device.
+    - The website features a ***Media Session API*** which offers user a better control on any supporting device.
 The media keeps playing while browser is minimized or device is locked.
-The browser (desktop) or the device has it's own implementation of Media Session API and it effectively communicates with the website to control the player.
+The browser has it's own implementation of Media Session API and it effectively communicates with the website to control the player.

       ![media session screenshot](https://github.com/pinco227/D-man/blob/main/docs/media-session-ss.png)
     - It also uses `localStorage` to save the player state in order to be able to be resumed when returning.